reelmatt/csci97/asn3/README.md

     + script that mostly test error cases
 + errors.script.out
     + results of running errors.script
-+ store.script
++ controller.script
-    + Written by Adaeze Ezeh and provided as part of assignment files.
-Modified slightly by myself to accomodate command syntax changes.
+    + Modified from the store.script file written by Adaeze Ezeh and provided as part of assignment 2 files.
+Modified by myself to accomodate command syntax changes (for Store Model Service).
+All Controller-specific tests were written by me and noted in the test file.
-+ store.script.out
++ controller.script.out
-    + results of running store.script
+    + results of running controller.script

 # Other files
 + matthew_thomas_asn3_design.pdf        -- My design document